 Indonesia | Cambodia | Vietnam | Singapore

-The Wheaton Center for Faith, Politics and Economics (FPE) invites students to join us on our Iron Sharpens Iron: Southeast Asia 2019 Program.
-Students will observe how different political and economic approaches impact human flourishing in the countries of Indonesia, Cambodia, Vietnam and Singapore.
-FPE Director David Iglesias, former United States Attorney for New Mexico and retired Navy JAG will be leading the trip along with four Wheaton College faculty instructors.
-Generous donors provide this opportunity for students at almost half the actual cost.
+This past summer, the Wheaton Center for Faith, Politics and Economics (FPE) held its Iron Sharpens Iron: Southeast Asia 2019 Program.
+Students observed how different political and economic approaches impact human flourishing in the countries of Indonesia, Cambodia, Vietnam and Singapore.
+FPE Director David Iglesias, former United States Attorney for New Mexico and retired Navy JAG led the trip along with four Wheaton College faculty instructors.
+Generous donors provided this opportunity for students at almost half the actual cost.

 - IR 375/ECON 374: Globalization in Southeast Asia (4 cr.) - Dr. Timothy Taylor